lchski/ecustom.ca/content/articles/a-talk-a-day.md

 title: A Talk a Day
 kind: article
 created_at: 2013-07-05 22:00:00 -0400
-summary: This summer will be the least scheduled I've ever had --- but I don't intend for it to be my least useful.
+summary: This summer will be the least scheduled I've ever had...
+But I don't intend for it to be my least useful.
 published: true
 frontpage: false
 custom_link: